flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(6dc5ed5)`
+- fix the behaviour of foreach loops such that they don't unnecessarily make values (and in the case of classes, call the constructor) for the loop variable

 `(f7568e9)`
 - add dynamic dispatch for virtual methods (WOO)
 - probably fix some low-key bugs somewhere